 Include your children in the planning process

 Children are sponges.
 They are constantly learning, whether we’re aware of it or not.
 They are constantly observing and taking in information about the world around them.
 As parents, it’s essential to try and make sure the things they are learning are positive and uplifting.
 If you want to keep your child on track with their faith, it’s essential to involve them in the planning process.
 Find out what your child is learning at school.
 Discover what your child is watching on television and online.
 Find out what your child is reading.
 You may be surprised at what they are exposed to that is contrary to your faith.
 You can’t shield your child from everything, but you can ensure they learn the right things.
 If you’re unsure what your child is learning, it’s better to find out than to risk them learning the wrong things.
 It’s also important to let your children know they can talk to you about anything they are learning.
 They don’t have to hide anything from you.
-Let them know you’re there to talk to, and you want to know what they’re learning.
+Let them know you’re there to talk to, them and you want to know what they’re learning.

 Don’t try to do everything at once